standardebooks/tools/README.md

 Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

+##simplify-tags
+Simplify some HTML and CSS to be more compatible with crappier reading systems (ADE I'm looking at you...)

 ##split-file

 Split an XHTML file into many files at all instances of <!--se:split-->, and include a header template for each file.